1414C/jiffy/README.md

 # rgen

 ## Overview and Features
+Rgen is a model-based application services generator written in go.
+It was developed as an experiment to offer an alternative avenue to develop cloud native applications for SAP Hana.
+The rgen application allows the application developer to treat the data persistence layer as an abstraction, thereby removing the need to make use of CDS and the SAP XS libraries.
+While this is not for everybody, it does reduce the mental cost of entry and allows deployment of a web-based application to SAP Hana with virtually no prior Hana knowledge.

+Why write in Go?
+Go was chosen for a number of reasons:
-Rgen is a model-based application generator written in go.
-Go is nice in that it has a very strong standard library, which helps keep dependencies on public packages to a minimum.
-Go also presents a strong case when it comes to the handling of concurrency, as a goroutine (lightweight thread), is spawned for each incoming connection.
+* Go has a very strong standard library, thereby keeping dependencies on public packages to a minimum
+* Go offers true concurrency via lightweight threads known as goroutines i.e. there is no blocking in the i/o
+* goroutines will use all available cores to handle incoming requests
+* Go it is a small language that offers type-safety
+* Go projects complile to a static single binary which simplifies deployments
+* Go cross-compiles to virtually any platform and architecture
+* Go is making inroads into areas that have been dominated by other languages and packages

+What does the Rgen application provide?
-* connects to Postgres, MSSQL, SAP Hana, SQLite or MariaDB
+* generated apps can be connecte to Postgres, MSSQL, SAP Hana, SQLite or MariaDB
-* no database specific code is compiled into the binary; app can be pointed from SQLite to SAP Hana with no code changes
+* no database specific code is compiled into the binary; an app can be pointed from SQLite to SAP Hana with no code changes
 * login / session management via jwt
 * built-in support for the creation of signing-keys for jwt
 * bcrypt salt/pepper based authentication scheme where passwords are never stored in the db